Recent Blog Articles

-During a prolonged illness, or after a death, a community of family, friends and co-workers often unites to provide ongoing support to those who are grieving.
-Supporters (professional, friends, spiritual advisers, family) can help those who are grieving resume functioning and gradually move on with their lives while maintaining the memory of the lost one.
+During a prolonged illness, or after a death, a community of family, friends, and coworkers often unites to provide ongoing support to those who are grieving.
+Supporters (professionals, friends, spiritual advisers, family) can help those who are grieving resume functioning, and gradually move on with their lives while maintaining the memory of the lost one.

 That is one key difference with depression.
 People suffering from major depression tend to be isolated and feel disconnected from others, and may shun such support and assistance.
 People who don’t get such support, or who avoid it, may be at greater risk for slipping into clinical depression during the grieving process.